 Samuel Z. Klausner, Sociological Theory, Volume 16 Issue 2 Page 149 - July 1997

 The ways in which values are assimilated to social research differ according to the theoretical frame of reference informing the research.
-An example from the writings of E. Digby Baltzell illustrates how a moral commitment shaped his assumptions about the nature of the social matrix and his research strategies.
 A Western moral rhetoric fares well if the researcher chooses a methodologically individualist framework.
 The framework assists a moral rhetoric by providing it with concrete rather than abstract social actors and with a basis for explanation in terms of motive rather than situational forces.
 Along the way moral statements can appear in the form of empirical generalizations and historical laws.

 Moral Reasoning and Moral Rhetoric: The Acceptability of Arguments About AIDS-Related Dilemmas